 A pint or two in the bar is an integral part of the post-match experience for many amateur squash enthusiasts, and the occasional tipple shouldn’t be of great concern to the average healthy individual.
-But, what affect can it have on your sports performance and fitness levels?
+But what affect can excess alcohol consumption have on your sports performance and fitness levels?

-Professor David Cameron-Smith of the University of Auckland is an expert on the effects of alcohol on athletic performance, and he contributed to an interesting article published on the Guardian website.
+Professor David Cameron-Smith of the University of Auckland is an authority on the effects of alcohol on athletic performance, and he contributed to an interesting article published on the Guardian website on the topic.

 In the article, Professor Cameron-Smith states: